3 Accounting

 For DRS plans:

 On the statement of net position, local governments will report a net pension liability or asset, deferred outflows and deferred inflows for the State plans in amounts that are measured as of June 30, (the measurement date).
 There is no need to “roll forward” these numbers to the employer’s reporting date.
-This is a concession made by the GASB to accommodate timely financial reporting.
+This is a concession made by the Governmental Accounting Standards Board (GASB) to accommodate timely financial reporting.

 3.4.2.40 Step 2 – Calculate your numbers